hsklein/Simprovise/docs/source/modeling_concepts.rst

 model may use up to 2000 streams, numbered 1-2000, but that maximum can be configured to another amount by the modeler.)

-The Simprovise simulation replication infrastructure also ensures that each replication of a simulation uses a different set of psuedo-random streams.
+The simprovise simulation replication infrastructure also ensures that each replication of a simulation uses a different set of psuedo-random streams.
-If a model uses streams 1 through 100 and the modeler does a 20 replication analysis (i.e., re-runs the simulation 20 times using the Simprovise replicator), each of those 20 runs will use a separate distinct set of 100 pseudo-random number streams - e.g., stream 47 will be a completely different and (sufficiently independent) stream for each
+If a model uses streams 1 through 100 and the modeler does a 20 replication analysis (i.e., re-runs the simulation 20 times using the simprovise replicator), each of those 20 runs will use a separate distinct set of 100 pseudo-random number streams - e.g., stream 47 will be a completely different and (sufficiently independent) stream for each